-The screen of FP-08 will be taken as an example to describe HSC Configuration in this section.
+The screen of FP-07 will be taken as an example to describe HSC Configuration in this section (as to PROLADDER, please refer to the description for PROLADDER).
 The HSC Configuration, in sequence, includes the following 5 items:

 - 1 Select assignment for HSC/HST (only HHSC provides this item selection function).
 Proceed to next item if selection is HSC.
 No other items are required if configured as HST. - 2 Assign respective HSC counting modes (MD0~MD7).
-After keying in the mode number, FP-08 will automatically display the HSC counting and control input names of the mode and reserve space for users to key in the external input point number Xn.
-The blank mode field indicates the HSC is not in use. - 3 Determine whether the respective counting inputs (U, D, P, R, A and B) and control inputs (M and C) are to be applied or not (reserve the space if not in use and fill in the Xn value if it is to be applied.
-As respective Xn input values of HHSC are fixed, it requires only to key in alphabet "X" and FP-08 will automatically make up the preset number n). - 4 Select whether the polarity of each HHSC counting input (U, D, P, R, A and B) is inverse or not, so as to match the polarity of the encoder (0: Not inverse, 1: Inverse.
-Preset as 0). - 5 Select whether the polarity of each HHSC control input (M and C) is inverse or not, so as to match the polarity of the encoder (0: Not inverse, 1: Inverse.
+After keying in the mode number, FP-07 will automatically display the HSC counting and control input names of the mode and reserve space for users to key in the external input point number Xn.
+The blank mode field indicates the HSC is not in use. - 3 Determine whether the respective counting inputs (U, D, K, R, A and B) and control inputs (M and C) are to be applied or not (reserve the space if not in use and fill in the Xn value if it is to be applied.
+As respective Xn input values of HHSC are fixed, it requires only to key in alphabet "X" and FP-07 will automatically make up the preset number n).

+- 4 Select whether the polarity of each HHSC counting input (U, D, K, R, A and B) is inverse or not, so as to match the polarity of the encoder (0: Not inverse, 1: Inverse.
+Preset as 0). - Select whether the polarity of each HHSC control input (M and C) is inverse or not, so as to match the polarity of the encoder (0: Not inverse, 1: Inverse.
 Preset as 0).

-Examples applying FP-08 to perform the above mentioned $\mathbb{O}\sim\mathbb{S}$ configurations
+Examples applying FP-07 to perform the above mentioned $\bigcirc \sim \bigcirc$ configurations

 - Input value modification can be made by directly key in the new value to overwrite.
-Use LLR key to delete any input value, if required. - A blank field (without any value input) indicates the application of the HSC or the input is not required. - "pulse" in the previous example represents the "Counting Input", i.e. U and D, P and R or A and B, of HHSC. - "POLAR" represents "POLARITY", i.e. selection of inverse or non-inverse.
+Use key to delete any input value, if required. - A blank field (without any value input) indicates the application of the HSC or the input is not required. - "CLOCK" in the previous example represents the "Counting Input", i.e. U and D, K and R or A and B, of HHSC. - "POLAR" represents "POLARITY", i.e. selection of inverse or non-inverse.

 • The input point for respective HHSC counting and control inputs are fixed.
-Therefore, in the "Configuration Examples" of the previous example, it needs only to key in "X" for each HHSC input to indicate that the input is to be applied and FP-08 or WinProladder will automatically make up the preset number for X, to which no change will be allowed.
+Therefore, in the "Configuration Examples" of the previous example, it needs only to key in "X" for each HHSC input to indicate that the input is to be applied and FP-07 or PROLADDER will automatically make up the preset number for X, to which no change will be allowed.
 The user may assign respective SHSC counting or control inputs between X0~X15 freely.
 Hence, it is necessary to key in both the "X" and the number n for SHSC input point number to make it complete.
+All preset or selectable input point numbers, software MASK, software CLEAR, direction selection and other related numbers of HHSC and SHSC are summarized in the table below: